ggpwnkthx/coach-installer/README.md

 * Automatically create single disk spans in RAID0 for every unconfigured disk on all MegaRAID controllers
 * Keep track of HDDs and SSDs in individual RAID0 spans [credit: https://github.com/omame/megaclisas-status]

+### Bootstrap
+* Runs the Auto-Installer
+* Sets up a static IPs on seed nodes, and dynamic IPs on client nodes.
+* Initializes a ceph cluster.
+* Creates a cephFS instance.
+* Sets up DHCP for the given CIDR on seed nodes.
+* Sets up DNS for the DHCP clients on seed nodes.

 ### Networking
 * Manage interface (mode, ip, netmask, gateway, state)
-* Add, edit, and remove sub-interfaces
+* Add, edit, and remove child-interfaces

 ### Ceph
 * Install ceph-deploy